 The ultimate grom (kids) foam surfboard.
 It’s setup as a twin fin which gives it extra speed down the line.
 Like the Catch Surf Beater this soft top board can also be ridden finless and used as a skim board.
 Get your family fired up this summer with the shred sled!

 Whatever type of surfboard you like to surf, there is a soft top surfboard shape available.
-From 9 foot logs all the way through to 4 foot funboards, foam surfboards bring a new kind of enjoyment and stoke to surfing that has never been experienced before.
+From 9 foot logs all the way through to 4 foot funboards.
+Foam surfboards bring a new kind of enjoyment and stoke to surfing that has never been experienced before.
+They have revolutionised surfing.